FranciscoCostati/projetoPetit/task.md

 Ajusted Postman to consume the createAluna route(modified) insert Turma when registering Aluna
 Implement function edit Turma
-+ Create Rote to edit Turma
++ create Rote to edit Turma
++ create request for Url via postman
 + create HTML that lists the Turma to be edited
 + create javascript to edit Turma